100 Women (BBC): Activism & Advocacy

+Health & Science

 2021

 The 2021 list was published on 7 December with special focus on Afghanistan.
 The year's keyword is reset, covering women who have contributed to "playing their part to reinvent our society, our culture and our world".
+The list was subdivided into four categories: Culture & Education, Entertainment & Sport, Politics & Activism and Science & Health, with half the total laureates being Afghan.

 Not everyone's real name was used for their safety; pseudonymised laureates are marked in the table below with an asterisk.